CCTV footage shows people dragging body of man from backseat of car, shop owner says

 Police this morning said they were speaking with witnesses and working to understand the circumstances of the incident.

-"While this incident will be unsettling for the community initial indication suggest the parties involved in the incident were known to each other," police said.
+"While this incident will be unsettling for the community, initial indication suggest the parties involved in the incident were known to each other," a police spokesperson said.

 Inquiries are ongoing and anyone who has information that may help the investigation was encouraged to call Police on 105.